InspiryThemes/realplaces-docs/docs/home-news.md

 Home page provides a "**News**" section, That you can use to display your news/blog posts on homepage.

 To customize this section, Go to **Dashboard → Appearance → Theme Options → Home → News** and make the required configuration to fulfill your needs.
-All the options in this section are self explanatory.

 All the options in this section are pretty self explanatory.